Adani Plunges In Mumbai On Founders Charges As Asian Markets Retreat - UrduPoint

 But he added: "Still, the strength of the numbers, paired with the pipeline of Blackwell chip orders, is enough to keep the dream alive."

-Most markets in Asia fell, with Tokyo, Hong Kong, Shanghai, Sydney, Taipei, Bangkok and Manila in negative territory, though Singapore, Seoul, Wellington and Jakarta rose.
+Most markets in Asia fell, with Tokyo, Hong Kong, Sydney, Seoul, Singapore, Jakarta, Taipei, Bangkok and Manila in negative territory.

 Investors have also been spooked by developments in the Ukraine war after Russia said Kyiv had fired US-supplied missiles into the country.
 That was followed by reports that UK-supplied rockets had also been used.